KSP-KOS/KOS_DOC/source/command/flowControl.md

     IF X = 1 { PRINT "X equals one.". }.            // Prints "X equals one."
     IF X > 10 { PRINT "X is greater than ten.". }.  // Does nothing

-If statements can make use of boolean operators.
-Example:

-    IF X = 1 AND Y > 4 { PRINT "Both conditions are true". }.
-    IF X = 1 OR Y > 4 { PRINT "At least one condition is true". }.

 ***

 ### LOCK